Residency: Anatomic Pathology

 Information for International Applicants

-- Some programs require the TOFEL exam to qualify for a internship or residency position.
+2. Some programs may require the TOEFL exam to qualify for an internship or residency position.

-- To ensure that a foreign national candidate has the H-1B visa at the start of their program the candidate will be asked to pay for the premium processing filing fee of $1,225 USD, if necessary.
+4. To ensure that a foreign national candidate has the H-1B visa at the start of their program the candidate can be asked to pay the premium processing filing fee of $2,805 USD.

-- Getting a visa takes between 4 and 6 months if the visa is expedited it takes approximately 15 business days.
+5. Visa processing generally takes between 4 and 6 months however if the visa is expedited it takes approximately 15 business days.